microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-06.md

 For this hands-on challenge, you will add an input binding leveraging the Dapr binding building block.
 In the previous challenge, you implemented a Dapr output binding.

 - Stand up a Mosquitto MQTT message broker in a Docker container.
-- Create a Dapr configuration file for specifying the Dapr SMTP input binding components.
+- Create a Dapr configuration file for specifying the Dapr MQTT input binding components.
 - Modify the `Simulation` app to put `trafficcontrol/entrycam` & `trafficcontrol/exitcam` messages on the MQTT queue.
-  - Create a new class called `MqttTrafficControlService` to do this (look at the `HttpTrafficControlService` as an example).
+  - Modify the `MqttTrafficControlService` class to do this (look at the `HttpTrafficControlService` as an example).
   - Modify the `Program` class to use this new service.
 - Restart all services & run the `Simulation` application.
 - Once you have the solution running locally, modify the `Simulation` to use Azure IoT Hub & modify the Dapr configuration to use Azure EventHub as the MQTT message broker.